GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-16-github-actions-postgres-duplication-docker-images.md

 I suspect that I can do without the COPY line but as the jar file already resides in /home/geertjan/deploy/app the WORKDIR directive should stay in place.
 I do not know if I can use wildcards in Dockerfiles, because that is what I would need to get rid of the long-name-that-I-do-not-know and replace it by app.jar.

+### Docker Hub as alternative solution

+Instead of copying the jar file to the production server and create an image there ChatGPT suggested a 'cleaner' solution, namely creating a Docker image on the GitHub Actions server, upload this file to Docker Hub in a personal account and then downloading it from there on the production server.
+I have an account now on Docker Hub and I tried it a week ago, it worked.
+But I hate to have so many platforms and accounts involved for relatively simple things so I do not know yet at which solution I will end.